mwickert/signal_processing_for_wxmaxima/README.md

 The documentation was build using [Typst](https://typst.app/home/) and write code in a wxMaxima document.
 A [documentation and examples pdf](docs/sp_tools_wxmaxima.pdf) is contained in the `docs` folder.

-I welcome feedback have plans for enhancing the code base.
+I welcome feedback and have plans for enhancing the code base.